openbroadcaster/diy-broadcast/index.md

 - Utility knife and nail clippers

-## Pringles Chip Can Wifi Extender

-Materials needed:

-- Empty Pringles Can

-- Type "N" connector

-- Bare copper wire

-- Soldering iron

-## HF Long Radnge Antenna

-Materials needed:

-- Bare copper wire

-- ABS 1" Insulator rings

 ## GPIO EAS Switching Relay

-This relay, allows your stations signal to pass through, unprocessed to transmitter chain.
+This relay, allows your station's signal to pass through, unprocessed to transmitter chain.
 When a CAP alert code is active.
 DTR asserts pin 4 High on a DB9 RS232 cable with 5 Volts during the alert.
 When the alert is concluded, pin 4 goes low, allowing regular programming to pass through.
 At present this works with DB9 cables to trigger external relays and supports GPIO headers on Raspberry Pi computers.
 We would like to hear from anyone that has got this to work with a USB cable.

 __Parts List OpenBroadcaster EAS Relay__

 Kit with diagram and assembly photos of a complete RS232 GPIO Switching Relay .
 Special Thanks to [Pippin Technical](https://pippintech.com/) for this example  parts kit for the completed switching relay.
 Full assembly takes 2 +/- hours for all mounting, cable prep, soldering and testing with the OB Alert Player.
 Might take a bit longer for groups that have never built one before.
-Get a group together for a DIY maker space hands on training project.

 __Bill of Materials__